March 4, 2015

 Achieving accredited status is the highest recognition of excellence in law enforcement and provides reduced risk and liability exposure, stronger defense against civil lawsuits, and increased community advocacy.

-Director of Public Safety and Chief of Police Terence M. Calloway, MJA, accepted the notice of accreditation on behalf of the department.
+Director of Campus Safety & Security and Chief of Police Terence M. Calloway, MJA, accepted the notice of accreditation on behalf of the department.

 “Achieving accreditation proves that the men and women of the FAMU Department of Campus Safety and Security meet the highest level of professionalism.
 It is my goal to maintain this status of excellence,” said Calloway.